CanarysAutomations/automate-repo-permissions/README.md

 With each release, the updated exe file will be available

-## Existing Challenges and how the tool can overcome
+## Current Challenges

-- During bulk migration to github, we might need to give the respective team access to every migrated repo.
+- When a large number of repositories are migrated to GitHub, we will need to give access to each migrated repo to the relevant team
-- When the repository count crosses more than 100, the process can become tedious.
+-The process becomes repititive, when there are 100s of repositories

-### Overcoming the Challenges
+### Benefits

-- With an excel file which has the repository names and teams and permissions mapped out, the process can be completed in one shot.
+- The process can be completed in one shot with an excel file which has the repository names, teams and permissions mapped
 - All tool needs is the GitHub PAT token and the source directory of the excel file

 ## GitHub REST API